-Adolescents are susceptible to the same kinds of illnesses that affect younger children but generally they are a healthy group.
-Adolescents should continue to receive vaccinations according to the recommended schedule.
+Although adolescents are susceptible to the same kinds of illnesses that affect younger children, generally, they are a healthy group.
+Adolescents should continue to receive vaccinations Childhood Vaccination Schedule Most doctors follow the vaccination schedule recommended by the Centers for Disease Control and Prevention (CDC—see the schedule for infants and children and the schedule for older children... read more according to the recommended schedule.

 Disorders that are common among all adolescents include